mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 :checkered_flag: Submit a screenshot showing the LightBlue application receiving the light values from the Argon.

 2. Develop a Node-RED flow that communicates with the Argon over BLE and that displays the light values in the debug widow of the Node-RED palette.
 Again, the hardware will be configured as in Project 2, Part 2.
 You will use the same firmware as that developed in the previous question.
-The output displayed on the Node-RED debug window should look like the following: (for a light value of 17).
+The output displayed on the Node-RED debug window should look like the following (for a light value of 17).
 You will use a function node to extract the data from msg.payload and create a new value for msg.payload.

 ```
 msg.payload : string[17]